 If you have Flash set to Auto, it turns on automatically in low-light situations.
 To turn on Flash manually, tap theabove the viewfinder.
 Tap the that appears below the viewfinder, then select On.

-Learn more about the camera features on your iPhone.
+Find out more about the camera features on your iPhone.